rpgarner/u2_lesson_intro_to_state/README.md

 Since 2019 React has encouraged developers to move towards a new declerative format for component definitions.

-This development methodology allows for functional componets, as opposed to our perviously used class based components.
+This development methodology allows for functional components, as opposed to our perviously used class based components.

 For more on functional components/React Hooks, and the new associated React APIs: [React Hooks](https://reactjs.org/docs/hooks-intro.html)

 Utilizing hooks helps us a developers to speed up development by writing less code.

-## Migrating To Hooks
+## Migrating to Hooks

 Let's browse through the files provided, you'll notice most of the files are using the `class` declaration. `Class` components make us write a lot of unecessary boilerplate code just to get started, luckily for us the React team has been hard at work and gave us the `hooks` library allowing us to use only functional components to build our apps.

-Open your `TodoList.js` file you'll see the following:
+Open your `TodoList.js` file and you'll see the following:

 ```jsx
 import React, { Component } from 'react'